facundoolano/app-store-scraper/README.md

 * `id`: the iTunes "trackId" of the app, for example `553834731` for Candy Crush Saga.
 Either this or the `appId` should be provided.
 * `appId`: the iTunes "bundleId" of the app, for example `com.midasplayer.apps.candycrushsaga` for Candy Crush Saga.
 Either this or the `id` should be provided.
 * `country`: the two letter country code to get the app details from.
 Defaults to `us`.
 Note this also affects the language of the data.
+* `lang`: language code for the result text.
+Defaults to undefined, so country specific language should be used automatically.
 + `ratings`: load additional ratings information like `ratings` number and `histogram`

 Example: